 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants

 Secondary MCL (SMCL): Non-mandatory water quality standards for certain contaminants established as guidelines to assist public water systems in managing their drinking water for aesthetic considerations, such as taste, color and odor.
-These contaminants are not considered to present a risk to human health at the SMCL.
+These contaminants are not considered to present a risk to human health at the SMCL water supply is vital to our community and is the primary mission of the City.
+This report is provided annually and contains information on the quality of water obtained throughout the calendar year.
+In 2017, the City's drinking water met all U.S. Environmental Protection Agency (EPA) and State drinking water quality limits.
+The report contains additional details about where your water comes from, what it contains, and how it compares to standards set by federal and state regulatory agencies.
+It also provides educational information on contaminants which may be a concern.